KONA PRE-RACE TIPS

 Bike Training

-On the bike course, you’re riding in the break down lane in training, not the right of the freshly swept car lane like you will be on race day.
-Much like any highway there is a lot of debris and it’s a real puncture party out there for those that are training on their race tyres.
-We recommend setting up your race tyres a few days out from the race OR taking a seperate set of wheels to train on.
+On the bike course, you’re riding in the breakdown lane in training, not the right of the freshly swept car lane like you will be on race day.
+Much like any highway, there is a lot of debris and it’s a real puncture party out there for those that are training on their race tyres.
+We recommend setting up your race tyres a few days out from the race OR taking a separate set of wheels to train on.

 You’ll have less room to go with the cross-wind flow in the breakdown lane too.
 If you’re planning on running deep wheels on race day, go with your aero self but we recommend having a more shallow front wheel for training so you’re at minimal risk of getting blown into the car lane or lava fields in the middle while training.